Vaishnavi68-hub/House_Price_predictor/README.md

 Live Project : https://housepricepredictor-gbdlhk79d9ipgvrsbzzcy7.streamlit.app/

+🏠 House Price Predictor (ML Project)

-This project is a simple and interactive Machine Learning web app that predicts house prices based on different property features such as location, house type, land area, building condition, and construction year.
+This is a simple and interactive Machine Learning web app that predicts house prices based on property details like location, house type, land area, condition, and construction year.

-The main goal of this project is to automate the traditional house pricing process using data-driven predictions, making it faster and more consistent compared to manual estimation.
+The goal of this project is to automate house price estimation using data and make predictions faster, easier, and more consistent.

-How I Built This Project💡

-I started by understanding the dataset containing historical house sales information.
-The data included features like:

-Type of house
-Area zoning
-Lot size
-Building type
-Condition of the house
-Year built

-After understanding the data, I performed data cleaning and preprocessing to handle categorical values and convert them into numerical format so that the machine learning model could understand them.

-Then I trained a Linear Regression model, which learns the relationship between house features and price.
-The model was trained on historical data so it can predict prices for new inputs.

-Finally, I built a Streamlit web application to make the model user-friendly.
-This allows users to select house features from dropdowns and instantly get a predicted price.
+✨ How this project was built
+Collected and understood housing dataset with multiple property features Cleaned and preprocessed the data for machine learning Converted categorical values into numerical format Trained a Linear Regression model to learn price patterns Built a user-friendly Streamlit web app for real-time predictions

+🚀 Features
+Easy-to-use interface
+Simple dropdown-based inputs
+Instant house price prediction
+Beginner-friendly design
+Real-time ML results
+🛠 Tools & Technologies
+Python
+Pandas & NumPy
+Scikit-learn (Linear Regression)
+Streamlit
+Git & GitHub

+🎯 Project Goal

+To understand how real-world machine learning systems work — from data processing to model building and deployment as a web application.